-This page provides many educational links for the practice of a Medical Interpreter.
-We focus on providing resources for a Medical Interpreter carreer.
-We do not provide training but we try to provide learning resources.
+Below you will find many educational links for the practice of a Medical Interpreter.
 All information in this page are for educational purposes and to provide insights in the Medical Interpreter career.

 This page gives an insight of the medical interpreter work.
 If you wish to become a medical interpreter, you need to locate the resources for medical interpreter at the location you live in.

 Requirements for Becoming a Qualified and Certified Medical Interpreter

 The link below describes the requirements for becoming a Qualified and Certified Medical Interpreter.
 In this link you will notice that the person that wish to attain the qualification or certification for Medical Interpreter is required to take a 60 hours of training.